openmeteo/enhydris/doc/dev/telemetry.rst

 .. data:: enhydris.telemetry.drivers

-   A dictionary that contains all :class:`Telemetry` classes imported from the :file:`enhydris/telemetry/types` directory.
-Each dictionary item maps the telemetry type's slug (the base name of the Python file) to the :class:`Telemetry` class.
+   A dictionary that contains all :class:`TelemetryAPIClient` classes imported from the :file:`enhydris/telemetry/types` directory.
+Each dictionary item maps the telemetry type's slug (the base name of the Python file) to the :class:`TelemetryAPIClient` class.

-.. class:: Telemetry(telemetry_model)
+.. class:: TelemetryAPIClient(telemetry)

-   Should inherit from :class:`enhydris.telemetry.TelemetryBase`.
-The base class :func:`__init__` method initializes the object with a :class:`enhydris.telemetry.models.Telemetry` object, which becomes the :attr:`telemetry_model` attribute.
+   Should inherit from
+   :class:`enhydris.telemetry.TelemetryAPIClientBase`.
+The base class :func:`__init__` method initializes the object with a :class:`~enhydris.telemetry.models.Telemetry` object, which becomes the :attr:`telemetry` attribute.

-   :class:`Telemetry` classes must define the following attributes, methods and properties:
+   :class:`TelemetryAPIClient` classes must define the following attributes, methods and properties:

    .. attribute:: name